 Sec.
-1. All elections of officers and councillors shall be by written ballot unless waived by two-thirds of the Fellows and Active Members present at the balloting.
-When more than one candidate for a position is nominated, balloting shall be conducted separately in the following order: President, Vice President, Secretary, Treasurer and Councillors.
+1. All elections of officers and councilors shall be by written ballot unless waived by two-thirds of the Fellows, Honorary Members and Active Members present at the balloting.
+When more than one candidate for a position is nominated, balloting shall be conducted separately in the following order: President, Vice President, Secretary, Treasurer and Councilors.
 A person may be nominated for more than one office but may not be elected to more than one office.
-Officers shall be elected for one-year terms and Councillors shall be elected for three-year terms.
+Officers shall be elected for one-year terms and Councilors shall be elected for three-year terms.
 The President may serve not more than two consecutive terms in that office.
 Other officers may serve any number of terms in their office.

 Sec.
-2. Applications by candidates for membership shall be in writing and may be made either by the candidate or by a club member.
-Applications shall state the candidate’s full name and mailing address.
-The application shall contain a short summary of the applicant’s birding experience and reasons for wanting to join the club.
-The name of a candidate for membership shall be announced at least one meeting prior to election.
-The affirmative votes of at least two-thirds of Council shall be necessary for the election of a new member.
-After Council approval, the new member’s name will be announced to the club at an upcoming meeting, preferably when the new member is in attendance and can be welcomed to membership.
+2. Applications by candidates for membership shall be in writing and may be made either by the candidate or by another person in the candidate’s behalf.
+Applications shall state the candidate’s full name and mailing address, and such other information as may be determined from time to time by the Membership Committee and approved by Council.
+Upon receipt of a completed application, the Membership Committee shall circulate the application to Council.
+The application shall be deemed accepted unless, within seven days of Council’s receipt of it, a member of Council asks for a discussion and a vote of Council.
+After acceptance, the new member’s name will be announced to the club at an upcoming meeting, preferably when the new member is in attendance and can be welcomed to membership.

 Sec.
 3. Nominations for Fellows and Honorary Members shall be made by at least two-thirds of the members of Council present at a Council meeting attended by a quorum.
 The election of Fellows and Honorary Members shall take place at the annual meeting.
 The affirmative vote of at least two-thirds of the Fellows, Honorary Members and Active Members present at the balloting shall be necessary for election.

 Sec.
-5. The terms of Councillors shall be such that the terms of two Councillors expire at each Annual Meeting.
+5. The terms of Councilors shall be such that the terms of two Councilors expire at each Annual Meeting.

 Sec.
-6. If a vacancy takes place in an elected position the president shall appoint a Fellow or Active Member to fill the unexpired term.
+6. If a vacancy takes place in an elected position the President shall appoint a Fellow, Honorary Member or Active Member to fill the unexpired term.

 Sec.
-7. Active Members may be dropped from membership by the Treasurer for dues arrearages (see Article V, Sec.
+7. Any member may be dropped from membership by the Treasurer for dues arrearages (see Article V, Sec.
 3 below).
-Active Members and Life Members may also be dropped from membership (expelled) if their continued membership is determined by Council to be detrimental to the operations or reputation of the Club.
-The votes of no less than nine members of Council shall be necessary to drop a person from membership, and each member of Council will be permitted to vote either in person or by proxy.
+Any member may also be dropped from membership (expelled) if their continued membership is determined by Council to be detrimental to the operations or reputation of the Club.
+The votes of no less than nine members of Council shall be necessary to drop such a person from membership, and each member of Council will be permitted to vote either in person or by proxy.
 The Secretary shall notify persons dropped from membership of the Council’s action promptly by mail.
-A person dropped from membership shall have the right to appeal Council’s decision to drop them if they so request in writing within forty-five days of the mailing of the Secretary’s written notice to them.
-To decide any such appeal, the President shall designate a panel of three former members of Council, whose decision on the matter, after hearing from both the dropped member and from Council, shall be final.
+At least thirty days prior to Council voting to drop such a person from membership, the Secretary shall send to the person’s last known address by mail notice that such a vote is to occur in approximately 30 days, and the principal reason why, in an effort to afford the affected member an opportunity to provide information to Council about the matter.
 The Club shall return to any expelled member such portion (if any) of the member’s dues or life membership payments as may appear appropriate under the circumstances.
-In the event of an appeal as provided herein, the panel shall determine what payments (if any) should be returned to any member whose expulsion is upheld by the panel.

 ARTICLE V. FEES AND ASSESSMENTS